molarmanful/bited/docs/manual/start.md

     There exist many wonderful sources of BDFs just waiting to be found.
     [Here](https://github.com/Tecate/bitmap-fonts) is one such repo for these fonts.

+    Now that you've imported the bited font, you can also use it as a reference font as you go through this manual!